 Effect of Childhood Exposure to Illegal Activities on Criminal Behavior-I start by estimating the incarceration effects of being exposed to high coca prices at different ages of childhood.
 The dependent variable is the number of individuals in prison per cohort-district of birth divided by the population born in that cohort-district per 1000 individuals.
-Figure 6 shows that effects start increasing when children are exposed at age 11 and dissipate if they are exposed after age 14.
+Figure 5 shows that effects start increasing when children are exposed at age 11 and dissipate if they are exposed after age 14.
 These results are consistent with the previous child labor estimates showing that large and significant effects are concentrated between these ages.
 Also, it is at these ages when children drop out of school in Peru since they are in the transition between primary and secondary education.
-This finding is also consistent with previous literature showing that it is at these ages when children are more susceptible to neighborhood characteristics and criminal peers (Damm and Dustmann
+Notice that the estimates present a u-inverted shape since I am also exploiting variation in prices when coca prices were low (during the closing of the main air bridge in 1994).
+Therefore, not all individuals that experienced high coca prices at younger ages (6-10) will necessarily experience high coca prices at the relevant ages (see Figure A9).